zobaer53/NoFlix/README.md

 ![Architecture diagram](https://github.com/zobaer53/zeDMoviesApp/blob/master/architecture-1-overall.png)

 # API Keys
-zeDMoviesApp uses [The Movie DB](https://www.themoviedb.org/) API in order to fetch all the Movies and TV Shows Data.
+NoFlix uses [The Movie DB](https://www.themoviedb.org/) API in order to fetch all the Movies and TV Shows Data.
 <br>
-To run this application on your machine you have to issue an API KEY from The Movie DB and place it in package com.zobaer53.zedmovies.di
+To run this application on your machine you have to issue an API KEY from The Movie DB and place it local.properties
 <br>
 ```
-const val zedMovies_API_KEY = "yourApiKey"
+ API_KEY = "yourApiKey"
 ```

 # Credits